Issawi98/Anubis-IDE-Evolved/README.md

 Edited and evolved By **Abdelrahman Amr Issawi 16P6001** For CSE426: Software Maintenance and Evolution Course **DR. Ayman Bahaa**

+**Added**
+- Support Formatting C# programming language as well as supporting python.
+- Code is reformatted.
+- Code design changed.
+- Only support coloring python and C# files.
+- Opened files language is detected automatically.
+- Saving depends on chosen or detected language.

 # Anubis IDE
 It's an **open source** IDE code intially Created by **Graduation Project** Team at Faculty of **Engineering** **Ain-Shams** Univeristy .